-Margaret Fairhead is a freelance textile artist.
-She specialises in machine embroidered pieces, exploiting the possibilities provided by her digital sewing machine to develop a variety of textural effects and colourways in a painterly manner.
+Margaret is a textile artist, specialising in machine embroidered pieces.
+She continually experiments to explore the possibilities provided by her digital sewing machine in developing a variety of textural effects and colourways in a painterly manner.

-A recent series of canal pieces was inspired by the RBSA bicentenary year with its focus on Birmingham.
-This series consisted of views from the towpath between Symphony Hall and Snow Hill Railway station.
+A previous series was inspired by the RBSA bicentenary year with its focus on Birmingham.
+This consisted of views from the canal towpath between Symphony Hall and Snow Hill Railway station (Birmingham & Fazeley).

 Moving on from this series were pieces chosen from views seen from the train window on her frequent journeys to the mid Wales coast.
-This started with the old Curzon Street rail terminus – around which there is currently major development work being undertaken connected with HS2; and ended with rural views and ultimately the coast.
+This started with buildings in the centre of Birmingham, particularly the old Curzon Street rail terminus.
+Currently around this there is major development work being undertaken connected with HS2 The pictures continued with rural views and ultimately ended at the Cambrian coast.

-She is a Member of RBSA, and also a member of Birmingham Art Circle, Tangent Textiles and local Arts Societies.
+In addition to long standing membership of RBSA, she is also a member of Birmingham Art Circle, Tangent Textiles and local Arts Societies.